 The Public Safety Office, located by the third floor lobby of the Vail Center, provides the following support services to the college community:

-Campus crime statistics are published annually in the Public Safety and Campus Crime Awareness booklet and are reported to the U.S. Department of Education each fall.
-Also included in the booklet is information on safety and prevention programs, as well as policies and procedures relating to alcohol & drugs, sexual harassment, sexual assault, and firearms and other weapons.
-A copy of the booklet is provided to new employees, and it is also available on the Public Safety page of the LSC website.
+Campus crime statistics are published annually in the Annual Security and Fire Safety Report and are reported to the U.S. Department of Education each fall.
+Also included in the report is information on safety and prevention programs, as well as policies and procedures relating to alcohol & drugs, sexual harassment, sexual assault, and firearms and other weapons.
+A copy of the report is provided to new employees, and it is also available on the Public Safety page of the Lyndon website—see Quick Links below.

 The Department of Public Safety maintains a daily incident report log, which is available for review during regular business hours.
 Information on campus crime statistics, crime awareness, and safety programs may be found by clicking on the links below.

 The department also oversees the College’s emergency management plan.
 Anyone who would like information about the plan is welcome to contact George Hacking, the director of public safety.

 This form is for statements associated with complaints being reported to Lyndon Public Safety.
 You must address this statement to the officer investigating the case.

 It is an instant, mass notification system that enables students, parents, and members of the faculty and staff to receive updates and alerts on cell phones, personal data assistants (PDAs), and email accounts.
 Our goal is to increase safety on the Lyndon campus.

 Traffic Parking Violation Appeal Form

 All appeals must be completed and returned to the Public Safety Department no later than SEVEN days from the date the Traffic Violation was issue.
 If you do not file and appeal within the SEVEN day time period, the fine will be billed according to the statement on the Traffic Violation.
 Once your appeal is received, it will be considered and results emailed to you.